 "The Strip" at Hampton Beach.
 Photo by P.T.
 Sullivan

 Hampton Beach is honky-tonk heaven.
 That's right.
 We admit it.
 Skee-ball, salt water taffy, henna tattoos, bawdy T-shirts, raucous music, skimpy clothes - the beach is awash in guilty pleasures and we love them all.
 It's our Hampton Beach and we wouldn't trade it for all the Côtes d'Azur or Waikikis in the world.

 That's not to say there aren't other attractions.
 Hampton Beach is a sandy strand of sun-kissed heaven perfectly suited for affordable family fun.
-And the $14.5 million makeover of the Seashell Stage, bath houses, information center and other amenities makes it that much more attractive.
+And the $14.5 million makeover of the Seashell Stage, bath houses, information center and other amenities that took place a few years ago makes it that much more attractive.
 It's also a place where you can get a great meal, sleep in fantastic hotels with ocean views and indulge in a romantic getaway.

 "In the last four or five years the beach has become more family oriented," says Ed Paar, chief of park patrol at the beach for 43 years.

 On a sunny day at the height of the summer, the sand disappears under a fantasia of colorful beach blankets and umbrellas.
 Frisbees and kites fill the air.
 The fragrance of salt water and suntan oil wafts on the sea breeze.
 Teenagers in tank tops, shorts and flip-flops patrol the waterfront on either side of the new Seashell Stage complex, practicing mating rituals as old as the sea.